toolprint/sdk-ts/packages/toolprint-sdk/README.md

 ## 🤝 Contributing

-We welcome contributions to the Toolprint TypeScript SDK!
+We welcome contributions to the OneGrep TypeScript SDK!
 Here's how you can help:

 ### Development Setup